opnfv/apex/docs/release/installation/baremetal.rst

 control node and 1 or more compute nodes for a Non-HA Deployment) will be defined for the target OPNFV deployment.
-The part of the toolchain that executes IPMI power instructions calls into libvirt instead of the IPMI interfaces on baremetal servers to operate the power managment.
+The part of the toolchain that executes IPMI power instructions calls into libvirt instead of the IPMI interfaces on baremetal servers to operate the power management.
 These VMs are then provisioned with the same disk images and configuration that baremetal would be.